 This page provides authors of accepted IEEE VIS Full Papers with important information for the remainder of the process until the conference.

-IEEE Vis Short Papers will follow a similar set of guidelines, with a couple of exceptions: (a) the camera ready deadline is one week earlier (August 1), (b) the paper length limits are shortened to 4+1 pages, and (c) talk length limits are shortened.
+IEEE Vis Short Papers will follow a similar set of guidelines, with a couple of exceptions: (a) the paper length limits are shortened to 4+1 pages, and (b) talk length limits are shortened.

 Camera-Ready Paper Submission

 DEADLINE: August 8.
-Submit final camera ready papers and supplemental materials via the PCS submission system.
-Files submitted here are the default versions that we will for preparing proceedings in IEEE Xplore and the downloadable content.
+Submit final camera-ready papers and supplemental materials via the PCS submission system.
+Files submitted here are the default versions that we will use for preparing proceedings in IEEE Xplore and the downloadable content.

 You can submit supplemental material (e.g. a video, appendix) for your work for inclusion in the digital archive.
 TVCG requires that supplemental material is also peer-reviewed, hence, this is only allowed if you have already submitted your supplemental material and if the reviewers have found it acceptable.
 Videos are usually up to 5 minutes in length, and you may also include other supplemental material such as additional images, appendices, or source code.